SocialCounterfactuals: Probing and Mitigating Intersectional Social Biases in Vision-Language Models with Counterfactual Examples: Conclusion

 \section{Conclusion}

 In this work, we presented a methodology for automatically generating counterfactual examples for probing and mitigating intersectional bias in VLMs.
 We used our approach to construct SocialCounterfactuals, a large dataset of image-text counterfactuals depicting intersectional social attributes related to gender, race, and physical characteristics for various occupations.
 Our evaluations of six pre-trained VLMs showed that all exhibit significant intersectional social biases in retrieval results, with substantial variation in retrieval skewness across differing racial and gender attributes.
 Through training experiments, we further demonstrated that SocialCounterfactuals can be a valuable resource for mitigating skewness in VLMs.
 A promising direction for future work could be extending our approach to investigate intersectional social biases in VLMs for other attributes and subjects.
-Additionally, alternative training strategies for debiasing VLMs with synthetic counterfactuals could be explored to balance bias mitigation with task-specific performance measures.
+Our SocialCounterfactuals dataset could also be a valuable resource for reducing bias in generative text-to-image diffusion models.
+Finally, alternative training strategies for debiasing VLMs with synthetic counterfactuals could be explored to balance bias mitigation with task-specific performance measures. \paragraph{Limitations and Ethical Considerations} Despite our best efforts, the templates and methodologies we adopt may themselves contain some latent biases which could contribute to the implicit biases exhibited by VLMs.
+All statements pertaining to gender, race, and occupational attributes or associations should be interpreted only within the context of our experiments.
+Furthermore, all discussion of social attributes in this work are intended to be interpreted as \textit{perceived}.
+We are aware that our approach only considers binary classification of genders and does not exhaustively encompass all races, physical characteristics, and occupations, which is due to data limitation rather than our value judgements.